-The Department for Environment, Food and Rural Affairs which overlooks air pollution, says that indoor pollution is en emerging problem.
-The latest research suggests that each Briton releases 2.3kg (5lb) of the volatile chemical into their homes annually so many homes have pollution levels much higher than the busiest city streets.
-Much of the indoor pollution is caused by cleaning products and chemicals, cosmetic sprays, aerosols propellants and DIY products such as WD40.
-So most of the kitchen and bathroom cleaning sprays that have nice smells are toxic to us according to government scientists.
+The Department for Environment, Food and Rural Affairs, which overlooks air pollution, says that indoor pollution is an emerging problem.
+The latest research suggests that each Briton releases 2.3kg (5lb) of the volatile chemical into their homes annually, so many homes have pollution levels much higher than the busiest city streets.
+Much of the indoor pollution is caused by cleaning products and chemicals, cosmetic sprays, aerosols, propellants and DIY products such as WD40.
+So most of the kitchen and bathroom cleaning sprays that have nice smells are toxic to us, according to government scientists.

 - Individuals with heart disease, coronary artery disease or congestive heart failure

 - Individuals with lung diseases such as asthma, emphysema or chronic obstructive pulmonary disease (COPD)

 - Pregnant women (read above about the dangers of air pollution to babies)